Rush Game Notes: November 2, 2024 at Wichita Thunder

 Rapid City Rush News Release

-(RAPID CITY, S.D.)- The Rapid City Rush, proud ECHL affiliate of the NHL's Calgary Flames, has picked up points in two of the last three games after a 2-1 overtime defeat against the Wichita Thunder.
-Puck drop is scheduled for 5:05 p.m.
-MDT on Saturday at INTRUST Bank Center.
+(RAPID CITY, S.D.)- The Rapid City Rush, proud ECHL affiliate of the NHL's Calgary Flames, concludes its first 'three-in-three' of the season with an afternoon matchup against the Wichita Thunder.
+Puck drop is scheduled for 1:05 p.m.
+MST on Sunday at INTRUST Bank Arena.

 LAST TIME OUT